bdan-security/open-source-soc/01_Lab_Setup/README.md

 ---

-# 3. Endpoint Monitoring — Wazuh Agent
+# 3. Endpoint Monitoring: Wazuh Agent

 To monitor the SME asset, the Wazuh Agent was installed on the Ubuntu 22.04 Headless system.